 - 2 bouquets of greenery for filler

-I use a large can to hold the Styrofoam up while crafting the arrangement.
+The best way I have found to create the arrangement is to use a large can to hold the Styrofoam up while crafting the arrangement.
 Just save a vegetable can.
-They wash well in the dishwasher.
+They wash well in the dishwasher and I recommend you keep one on hand for this purpose.

-Use a pair of wire cutters for the stems.
-Leaving the stems longer will net a taller arrangement.
-You will need lots of floral bouquets for a taller arrangement.
+Leaving the stems longer will create a taller arrangement.
+It takes lots of floral bouquets for a taller arrangement and a larger foam cone.

 Place the next four stems on each side keeping them in height alignment with the original one and each other, for symmetry.